On the Power of Automata Minimization in Reactive Synthesis: Implementation and Evaluation

 \subsection{Experimental Evaluation}

-We compared the performance of Hopcroft's and Brzozowski's minimization algorithms on a set of benchmarks taken from the literature.
-Since there are two ways of performing Brzozowski's algorithm, as presented in Section~\ref{sec:brzozowski}, we have in total 3 different approaches, namely Hopcroft, Explicit Brzozowski and Symbolic Brzozowski.
+In order to evaluate the Hopcroft's and Brzozowski's minimization algorithms starting from \LTLf formulas, we focus on the context of temporal synthesis.
+To do so, we conducted extensive experiments over different classes of benchmarks curated from prior works, spanning classes of realistic and synthetic benchmarks~\cite{ZTLPV17,TabajaraV19,BLTV}.
 The benchmarks consist of two classes.
-The first class of benchmarks is the \emph{Random} family, composed of 1000 \LTLf formulas formed by random conjunction, generated in the way given in~\cite{ZhuTLPV17}.
-The second class of benchmarks is from~\cite{TabajaraV19}, and describes two-player games, split into the \emph{Single-Counter}, \emph{Double-Counters} and \emph{Nim} benchmark families.
-Since the formulation of \LTLf synthesis used in~\cite{TabajaraV19} assumes that the environment acts first, the \LTLf formulas had to be modified slightly to adapt to our formulation, where the system acts first.
+The first class of benchmarks is the \emph{Random} family, composed of 1000 \LTLf formulas formed by random conjunction, generated as described in~\cite{ZTLPV17}.
+The second one is from~\cite{TabajaraV19,BLTV}, and describes two-player games, split into the \emph{Single-Counter}, \emph{Double-Counters} and \emph{Nim} benchmark families.
+Here we assign the agent as the first-player.
+It should be noted that, although different player order might lead to different realizability result, the automata minimization performance, nevertheless, stays the same.

-The results shown in this section represent the end-to-end execution of the synthesis algorithms, from an \LTLf specification to a winning strategy.
-Therefore, they include both the time to construct the automaton and to solve the game.
-All tests were ran on a computer cluster with exclusive access to a node with Intel(R) Xeon(R) CPU E5-2650 v2 processors running at 2.60GHz.
-Timeout was set to 1000 seconds.
+The results shown here represent the end-to-end execution of the synthesis algorithms, from an \LTLf specification to a winning strategy.
+Therefore, they include both the time for \LTLf-to-DFA compilation and game solving.
+All tests were run on a computer cluster with exclusive access to a node with Intel(R) Xeon(R) CPU E5-2650 v2 processors.
+Timeout was 1000 seconds and memory out was 8G.

-Note that, as introduced in Section~\ref{sec:symbolic_brzozowski_implementation}, during symbolic state-space pruning we are able to either apply restriction or conjunction to access only reachable states during game-solving.
+Since there are two ways of performing Brzozowski's algorithm, as presented in Section~\ref{sec:brzozowski}, we have in total 3 different approaches, namely Hopcroft, Explicit-Brzozowski and Symbolic-Brzozowski.
+As introduced in Section~\ref{sec:symbolic_brzozowski_implementation}, during symbolic state-space pruning we are able to either apply restriction or conjunction to access only reachable states during game-solving.
 We show only the results using restriction, as the difference is not significant and in most cases restriction gives slightly better results.